-In addition, each of the note issuers may make distributions or restricted payments, so long as no default exists or would be caused by transactions among other distributions or restricted payments:
+In addition, Charter Operating may make distributions or restricted payments, so long as no default exists or would be caused by transactions among other distributions or restricted payments:

-- to repurchase management equity interests in amounts not to exceed \$10 million per fiscal year; - · regardless of the existence of any default, to pay pass-through tax liabilities in respect of ownership of equity interests in the applicable issuer or its restricted subsidiaries; or - to make other specified restricted payments including merger fees up to 1.25% of the transaction value, repurchases using concurrent new issuances, and certain dividends on existing subsidiary preferred equity interests.
+- to repurchase management equity interests in amounts not to exceed \$10 million per fiscal year; - regardless of the existence of any default, to pay pass-through tax liabilities in respect of ownership of equity interests in Charter Operating; or - to make other specified restricted payments including merger fees up to 1.25% of the transaction value, repurchases using concurrent new issuances, and certain dividends on existing subsidiary preferred equity interests.

-Each of CIH, CCH I, CCH II, CCO Holdings, and Charter Operating and their respective restricted subsidiaries may make distributions or restricted payments: (i) so long as certain defaults do not exist and even if the applicable leverage test referred to above is not met, to enable certain of its parents to pay interest on certain of their indebtedness or (ii) so long as the applicable issuer could incur \$1.00 of indebtedness under the applicable leverage ratio test referred to above, to enable certain of its parents to purchase, redeem or refinance certain indebtedness.
+Charter Operating and its respective restricted subsidiaries may make distributions or restricted payments: (i) so long as certain defaults do not exist and even if the leverage test referred to above is not met, to enable certain of its parents to pay interest on certain of their indebtedness or (ii) so long as Charter Operating could incur \$1.00 of indebtedness under the leverage ratio test referred to above, to enable certain of its parents to purchase, redeem or refinance certain indebtedness.